 The Head and Shoulders pattern is characterized by three peaks, where the middle peak is the highest, or the head.
 The left peak represents the left shoulder and the right peak is the right shoulder.

 Another important element of this structure is the neckline, it is the most critical point of Head and Shoulders pattern.
 The neckline is defined as a line which connects the first and second troughs, located between the head and shoulders on either side.
 It serves as an activation point, which means that a break of the neckline activates the Head and Shoulders Pattern.
 Until the neckline is broken, we consider the pattern to still be in development and we don’t initiate trades based on it just yet.

-The right shoulder in particular bears an important psychological message.
+The right shoulder in particular bears an important psychological message for the crypto trader.
 Up to that point, all previous peaks were characterized as higher highs i.e. the price action was in a clear uptrend.
 The third peak is the first time that the bulls were unable to push the price action to a new high, which essentially initiates a correction.

 Validating and activating the Head and Shoulders pattern

 The basic rule of the Head and Shoulders pattern is that it should occur only during a clear uptrend.
 One of the basic trading mistakes related to this formation is that crypto traders identify three peaks that resemble the Head and Shoulder pattern that occurs as the asset trades sideways.

 Once the trend is identified, the structure should clearly resemble a three-peak formation.
 Once we have clearly defined two shoulders and a head, we move to connecting the lowest points of the two troughs and forming a neckline.
 You shouldn’t be confused if the neckline is slightly bent to one or the other side as it is almost impossible to draw the neckline in a perfectly straight horizontal line.